+A holiday version of our beloved Layered Pesto Appetizer Dip!
 This layered Mediterranean dip may look tricky and time consuming, but it's truly not!
 It only takes about 10 minutes.
 And, it can be made ahead of time, too.
 A cream cheese base is highlighted by pretty green pesto and plenty of festive toppings – plus a sprinkling of feta "snow."
 So festive!

 This vibrant, holiday salsa ingeniously slashes refined sugar – succulent pineapple adds sweetness and salsa-y flair.
 Delicious, quick and easy (and guilt-free, too)!
 Keeps well for up to 3 days ahead.

 Gonna have kids at the Christmas party?
 This is an adaptable, fun idea for kids (of all ages)!
 Toss it together in about 15 minutes, and use the list of suggestions to tailor it to what you like or have on hand.
 Includes handy "Tips for Success" from someone who's made lots of kid-friendly charcuterie boards.

 Candied pecans are wonderful little nibbles to offer alongside more hearty appetizers, or at the drinks station.
 This particular recipe is among the all-time most popular recipes here at Two Healthy Kitchens.
 It comes together super-fast ... about 5 minutes of hands-on time, plus cooling.
 It's a must-try, for sure!